GE Junyi 葛俊逸

-Ph.D. – Institute of Earth Environment, Chinese Academy of Sciences, CAS, 2010 (Magnetostratigraphy and paleoclimatic changes).
-Associate Professor at the Institute of Vertebrate Paleontology and Paleoanthropology, and Institute of Geology and Geophysics, CAS.
-He works at the Paleolithic sites throughout China, studying geomorphology, sedimentology and chronology.
-Ge is a specialist in OSL-dating.
-He provided reliable chronology for a number of sites, including high-altitude Nwya Devy site at Tibetan Plateau and Zhiren cave in the Southern China.
-Currently he involved in two projects on investigation Middle and Upper Paleolithic sites in Central Mongolia and Gobi Altai.
-His research interests focus on Quaternary dating, paleoclimatic changes and human evolution.
+Ph.D. – Institute of Earth Environment, Chinese Academy of Sciences, Beijing, 2010 (Magnetostratigraphy and paleoclimatic changes).
+Associate Professor, Institute of Vertebrate Paleontology and Paleoanthropology and Institute of Geology and Geophysics, CAS.
+Dr. Ge works at Paleolithic sites throughout China, studying geomorphology, sedimentology and chronology.
+Ge is a specialist in Optically Stimulated Luminescence (OSL) dating.
+He has provided reliable chronologies for a number of important archaeological sites, including the high-altitude Nwya Devu (Nyade) site on the Tibetan Plateau and Zhiren Cave in Guangxi, South China.
+He is currently involved in two projects investigating Middle and Upper Paleolithic sites in central Mongolia and the Gobi Altai region.
+His research interests focus on Quaternary geochronology (especially OSL and AMS radiocarbon dating), paleoclimatic changes and human evolution.